DeclanRussell/NvidiaAIDenoiser/README.md

 These libraries will also need to be copied to the bin directory or add them to your path to run the app.
 The scons build will copy the required dlls from the contrib to the bin for you.
 You may also need to update your driver as I did.

-You will require an Nvidia driver of at least 390.xx or higher to use the optix denoiser.
+You will require an Nvidia driver of at least 418.xx or higher and an Nvidia GPU of Maxwell architecture or newer to use the optix denoiser.

 ## Usage
 Command line parameters